JonJagger/cyber-dojo/caches/readme.txt

 This is a simple cache of each exercise's
 1. folder-name
 2. instructions file content
-Again this allows the create page to get all the information it needs to display the exercises list and their instructions via a *single* disk access.
+Again this allows the create page choose-exercise to get all the information it needs to display the exercises list and their instructions via a *single* disk access.

 runner caches